 Bronx Failure to Monitor Fetus Injury

 Monitoring a baby during labor and delivery is an important accepted medical practice.
 With proper testing and monitoring a doctor can detect potentially serious problems and take steps to preserve the health of both the baby and the mother.
-Failure to properly monitor the fetus could result in a serious birth injury.
-For example, if a fetus suffers from a lack of oxygenation, the baby may suffer a brain injury, cerebral palsy, developmental delays, seizures or another serious personal injury.
-Other problems that can be avoided by proper monitoring include respiratory problems, a spinal cord injury, and learning disabilities.
-If you or your baby suffered a serious injury as a result of a failure to properly monitor, it is important that you immediately contact an experienced Bronx Failure to Monitor Fetus Injury Lawyer who will help you pursue compensation for your injuries and your child’s injuries through a medical malpractice lawsuit.Types of Fetal Monitoring
+Failure to properly monitor the fetus could result in a serious brain injury.
+For example, if a fetus suffers from a lack of oxygenation, the baby is at risk for a brain injury or some other serious injury that may result in the baby facing lifelong medical or developmental problems.
+If your baby suffered a serious injury because the medical staff failed to monitor, it is important that you immediately contact an experienced Bronx birth injury lawyer who will help you pursue compensation for your baby’s injuries including medical expenses.Types of fetal monitoring

 There are two methods of fetal monitoring: external and internal.
 External monitoring involves strapping a device that resembles a belt around a mother’s abdomen.
 The device records both the mother’s contractions and baby’s heart rate.
 On the other hand internal monitoring involves attaching an electrode to the baby’s scalp.
 This type of monitoring can only be done once the mother’s cervix is dilated to 2-3 centimeters and the baby’s head is engaged.
 Like an external monitor, an internal fetal monitor measures the baby’s heart rate and the mother’s contractions.
 However, an internal monitor is more accurate.
 With both internal and external monitoring, the information regarding the contractions and heart rate is transferred onto strips for doctors and nurses to read.

-If fetal monitoring shows that the baby’s heart rate has decelerated or fluctuates in an inappropriate manner, then it is up to the medical staff to intervene to ensure the health of the baby and the mother.
-In some cases intervention means an emergency C-Section.Common Reasons for Fetal Distress
+If fetal monitoring shows variations in the baby’s heart rate, then it is up to the medical staff to intervene to ensure the health of the baby and the mother.
+In some cases intervention means an emergency C-Section.Common reasons for fetal distress

 During labor and delivery the baby is closely monitored because there are a number of problems that commonly arise during the process, including: